vackosar/vackosar.github.io/_posts/2021-07-14-Scout-Mindset-Book-Summary.md

 ## Changing Your Mind
 - Make confusion a puzzle and not a dismissal.
-- Seek people that disagree, but have more SM (non-tribal and can share common ground).
+- Seek people that disagree, but have more ScM (non-tribal and can share common ground).

 ## Rethinking Identity
 - Beliefs should not become identities.